codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/Removing-CSS-classes-from-elements-2697.md

-If we want to remove a CSS class from an element.
-We can first check that the element has the class with `classList.contains( .. )` and then we can remove it with `classList.remove( .. )`
+If we want to remove a CSS class from an element, we can first check that the element has the class with `classList.contains( .. )` and then we can remove it with `classList.remove( .. )`

 Here is a concrete example, our `div#container` currently has the class `cool`, so let's remove it: